The Voice (novel)

-The Voice is a 1964 novel by Gabriel Okara which was published as part of the influential African Writers Series.
+The Voice is a 1964 novel by Gabriel Okara which was published as part of the African Writers Series.

 Plot

 The novel is set in the 1960s, in post-independence Igboland in Nigeria.
 After studying, Okolo returns home to seek the truth.
-The Chiefs exile him for fear that he might topple them down.
+The Chiefs exile him for fear that he might topple them.

 Style

-An editor at, Encyclopædia Britannica noted that "Okara translated directly from the Ijo (Ijaw) language, imposing Ijo syntax onto English in 'order to give literal expression to African ideas and imagery.
+An editor at Encyclopædia Britannica noted that "Okara translated directly from the Ijo (Ijaw) language, imposing Ijo syntax onto English in 'order to give literal expression to African ideas and imagery.
 The novel creates a symbolic landscape in which the forces of traditional African culture and Western materialism contend...
 Okara's skilled portrayal of the inner tensions of his hero distinguished him from many other Nigerian novelists.".
-Okara style exhibit the true nature of the power hungry individual.
+Okara's style exhibits the true nature of the power hungry individual.